 Following the service, there could also be a short fellowship reception with snacks and refreshments at the church.
 Normally, there isn’t any graveside service, however, some do choose to include it.

-Why Use Christian Funeral Services and Package?
+Why Use Christian Funeral Package in Singapore?

 In a funeral, it is sometimes hard to even make the smallest of decision, a knowledgeable Funeral Director, experienced with Christian Funeral arrangements can be really valuable.
 They have the know-how to deal with all kinds of Christian Funerals.
 More to the point, their staff are attentive and understand the grief a family confronts the death of a loved one.
 They will always make sure that all funerals they handle are properly co-ordinated.